sangit0/Employee-Review-System/README.md

 7. Mongo DB Seeder for testing
 8. Login and Register module for user

 ### In this project, we have 2 roles where every role has some specific feature.
 Every query in this project is using GraphQL including user authentication and role based access.
-The project using a boilerplate made by me(sangit) which is using stack of Express-GraphQL-Mongo (https://github.com/sangit0/Express-graphql-mongodb-boilerplate).
+The project using a boilerplate created by me which is using stack of Express-GraphQL-Mongo (https://github.com/sangit0/Express-graphql-mongodb-boilerplate).

 ## How to use the Seeder Commands